ESF:BKV_VES1 Public Administration I - Course Information

 - Assessment methods

-- In order to pass the subject, students are required to:
+- In order to pass the course, students are required to:

-- pass the final test with at least 60 points.
-The requirements stipulated in the point 1 and 2 form necessary preccondition for students to be able to apply for the final exam
+3. pass the final test with at least 60 points.
+The requirements stipulated in points 1 and 2 form a necessary precondition for students to be eligible to take the final exam.

 - Language of instruction